 SUSTAINABILITY & CSR

-The harmony of economy, ecology and social responsibility is an integral part of the Company culture at Feldhaus over generations.
-We define sustainable development as the means of achieving long -term growth and see ourselves in a responsibility that includes the creation and preservation of habitats beyond the production of clinkers.
-Accordingly, we have organized our actions: socially responsible and actively based on ecological principles.
-For our employees, partners, customers and for the entire region.
+The harmony of economics, ecology, and social responsibility has been an integral part of Feldhaus Company culture for generations.
+We define sustainable development as the means to achieve long-term growth and see ourselves as having a responsibility that extends beyond the production of bricks to the creation and preservation of habitats.
+Accordingly, we have aligned our actions: socially responsible and actively guided by ecological principles.
+For our employees, partners, customers, and the entire region.

-Klinker and Thin Brick primarily consist of clay (sound minerals with a low grain size) and clay (mixture of sand, sound and silt).
-The geological origin of the sound or clay is decisive for the later color of the roasted clinker.
-Depending on the nature of the starting material, sand may be added during the preparation.
-In addition, clinker break is added during the preparation.
+Clinker and thin brick consist primarily of clay (small-grained clay minerals) and loam (a mixture of sand, clay, and silt).
+The geological origin of the clay or loam is crucial for the final color of the fired clinker.
+Depending on the composition of the raw material, sand may be added during processing.
+Additionally, crushed clinker is mixed in during this process.

 Sustainability of clay and loam

-Tone and clay deposits are available to a large extent worldwide.
-Slateons are broken down in a depth of up to six meters in northern Germany.
-The sound deposits are therefore available regionally without long transport routes and with little technical effort.
-If the sound deposits are exhausted, the pit is renatured.
+Clay and loam deposits are abundant worldwide.
+Shale clays are mined in northern Germany at depths of up to six meters.
+This makes the clay deposits regionally available without long transport routes and with minimal technical effort.
+Once the clay deposits are exhausted, the pit is renaturalized.
 This is done in close coordination with local authorities.
-The special focus is to achieve a high degree of biodiversity.
+Particular emphasis is placed on achieving a high level of biodiversity.

-Klinker do not need flame retardant.
-What has already been burned at 1,200 ° C has no more flammable components.
-If Thin Brick are processed in connection with a mineral thermal insulation composite system, they are part of a sustainable fire protection concept.
+Clinker bricks do not require flame retardants.
+Bricks that have already been fired at 1,200 °C contain no combustible components.
+When thin brick are used in conjunction with a mineral-based external thermal insulation composite system (ETICS), they form part of a sustainable fire protection concept.

 Natural protection against moisture

-Klinker and Thin Brick are burned at around 1,100 ° C, the pores are closed by the burning process.
-The result is a hard -burned stone that not only defies wind and weather, but also hardly absorbs moisture.
-To be more precise, the water absorption of Feldhaus products is usually between two and five percent.
-Together with a professionally executed joint, a clinker or Thin Brick facade forms a permanent elementary protective shield.
+Clinker bricks and thin brick are fired at approximately 1,100 °C, and the firing process closes the pores.
+The result is a hard-fired brick that not only withstands wind and weather but also absorbs very little moisture.
+More precisely, the water absorption of Feldhaus products is typically between two and five percent.
+Together with a professionally executed joint, a clinker brick or thin brick facade forms a durable, protective shield against the elements.

-Politics and our society are increasingly relating to natural building materials.
-Manufacturers like Feldhaus Klinker have been carrying out their own control of technical product quality for many years.
+Politics and our society are increasingly relying on natural building materials.
+Manufacturers like Feldhaus Klinker have been conducting their own technical product quality control for many years.
 In addition, measurements are carried out by external laboratories.
-However, building certifications are becoming increasingly important in which the interaction of the various construction products and their influence on the environment are weighted and put into numbers.
-An important basis for this is an EPD (Environmental Product Declaration, or an environmental product declaration in German).
+However, building certifications are becoming increasingly important, as they assess and quantify the interaction of various building products and their impact on the environment.
+An important basis for this is an EPD (Environmental Product Declaration).

-The EPD shows the environmental impact of a product throughout its life cycle.
+The EPD shows the environmental impact of a product throughout its entire life cycle.

-The EPD is a list of environmental impact indicators of a certain building material, in this case of Klinker, Thin Brick and Pavers .
-This data is shown in a standardized manner.
-This makes it much easier to compare different materials.
-This makes it understandable which performance a product provides in the different phases of its life cycle.
-From raw material extraction to the manufacturing process, use to recycling.
+The EPD is a list of environmental performance indicators for a specific building material, in this case clinker, thin brick , and Pavers .
+This data is presented in a standardized format, which significantly facilitates the comparison of different materials.
+It makes it possible to understand the performance of a product at various stages of its life cycle, from raw material extraction and manufacturing to use and recycling.

 Sustainability through longevity

-A building material is ecologically sensible when it is of natural origin and protects the resources by being durable.
-A clinker facade lasts 100 years or more.
-We also know enough examples that brick buildings from antiquity have survived to this day.
+A building material is ecologically sound if it is of natural origin and conserves resources by being durable.
+A brick facade lasts 100 years or more.
+We also know of numerous examples of brick buildings from antiquity that have survived to the present day.

 Sustainable through resource conservation

-Thin Brick since the early 1980s , who not sawn by the whole stone.
-We produce Thin Brick in the desired strength.
+Since the early 1980s, we have been producing thin brick that NOT sawn from a single block.
+We manufacture thin brick directly in the desired thickness.
 This saves raw materials and energy.
-Since 2001 we have been producing angles, which are also made in the desired strength and shape.
-This overall package made of straps and angles is the most resource -saving method for a durable and low -maintenance clinker facade; For new construction and existing properties.
+Since 2001, we have also been producing corner brick slips, which are likewise manufactured directly in the desired thickness and shape.
+This complete package of slips and corner bricks is the most resource-efficient method for a durable and low-maintenance brick facade; for new construction and existing buildings.

-The construction and operation as well as the maintenance of real estate is responsible for a large part of the global CO2 burden.
-Time to change that.
-As a building material manufacturer and family -run Company , Feldhaus Klinker sees himself to counteract this.
-There are concrete measures and goals for this.
-The entire manufacturing and burning process is to be operated with regeneratively generated energy.
-With photovoltaics and wind energy, enough energy will be generated in the future to produce hydrogen for the burning process.
-A PV system with an output of 9 MW/P is currently being installed on the hall roofs at the Bad Laer location.
-At the present time (March 2023), 34,000 m² of solar panels with an output of a good 7 mW/p are already installed; This corresponds to the area of well over 4.5 soccer fields.
-In addition, we are already able to add up to 30% hydrogen to the natural gas.
-With a variety of measures and large investments, Feldhaus Klinker contributes to getting closer to the goal of CO2-neutral real estate in the long term.
+The construction, operation, and maintenance of buildings are responsible for a large portion of global CO2 emissions.
+It's time to change that.
+As a building materials manufacturer and family-run Company Feldhaus Klinker sees it as its duty to counteract this.
+There are concrete measures and goals in place to achieve this.
+The entire manufacturing and firing process will be powered by renewable energy.
+Photovoltaics and wind energy will generate enough energy in the future to produce hydrogen for the firing process.
+A 9 MWp photovoltaic system is currently being installed on the roofs of the production halls at the Bad Laer site.
+As of today (March 2023), 34,000 m² of solar panels with a capacity of over 7 MWp have already been installed; this corresponds to an area of well over 4.5 football fields.
+Furthermore, we are already able to blend up to 30% hydrogen with natural gas.
+Through a variety of measures and large investments Feldhaus Klinker is making a long-term contribution to helping investors and planners achieve the goal of CO2-neutral real estate.

 Awarded by the